When is the next full Moon? Your lunar astronomy guide

 When is the next full Moon in the UK?

-The next full Moon in the UK will be on 5 February 2023.
-This will be the Snow Moon, and it will be in the constellation Leo.
+The next full Moon in the UK will be on 5 May 2023.
+This will be the Flower Moon.

 Full Moons occur roughly once a month.
 Or to be precise, every 29 days, 12 hours, 44 minutes, and 3 seconds (generally rounded to 29.53 days).